ChrisW09/citi_bike_user_prediction/README.md

 Using the Cross-Industry Standard Process of Data Mining (CRISP-DM) the New York citi bike share dataset is collected, cleaned and engineered, such that a good number of business insights are gathered, of which the following five questions are focused upon:

+1 Which are the Top 5 Bike Stations by Number of Starts?
+2 Which are the Most Popular Trips?
+3 Which borough has the highest service usage?
+4 How long are the most users travelling?
+5 Which gender uses the service adequately?
-* Which station has highest usage?
+6 Which age group has highest usage?
-* What is the trip duration?
+7 What is the average trip duration based on User Type?
-* Which users have high trip duration?
+8 Which user types have high trip duration?
-* Which age group has highest usage?
-* Which station has highest registered users?
-* What time of the day is the service highly utilized?
-* Which borough has the highest service usage?

 #### 3. Data preparation